Welcome to the EarthScope Geodetic Imaging Portal

 • Solicit funds and promote programs and space missions to meet these objectives.

-Data: WInSAR provides the opportunity to download both raw and processed SAR data.
-With the Seamless SAR Archive, you'll have the tools to search, access, and order (request additions to) the WInSAR data collection(s) of raw data from a variety of satellites.
-WInSAR helps coordinate requests for data acquisition and for data purchase, aiding individual investigators by simplifying interactions with data providers.
-There is also the InSAR Product Archive where you can upload a variety of processed data.
+Data: The Geodetic Imaging system provides the opportunity to download both raw and processed SAR data.
+The Seamless SAR Archive (SSARA) enables SAR and InSAR data search, access, and download from a variety of satellites.
+The Geodetic Imaging system helps coordinate requests for data acquisition and data sharing, aiding individual investigators by simplifying interactions with data providers.
+The InSAR Product Archive allows the community to publish FAIR InSAR products so they can be cited and reused.